keu/docs/astro/resource-reference-aws.md

 If you need to pass significant data between Airflow tasks, Astronomer recommends using an [XCom backend](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html) such as [AWS S3](https://aws.amazon.com/s3/) or [Google Cloud Storage (GCS)](https://cloud.google.com/storage).
 For more information and best practices, see the Airflow Guide on [Passing Data Between Airflow Tasks](https://www.astronomer.io/guides/airflow-passing-data-between-tasks).

 :::

+### Maximum node count

+Each Astro cluster has a limit on how many nodes it can run at once.
+This maximum includes worker nodes as well as system nodes managed by Astronomer.

+The default maximum node count for all nodes across your cluster is 20.
+A cluster's node count is most affected by the number of worker Pods that are executing Airflow tasks.
+See [Worker autoscaling logic](configure-deployment-resources.md#worker-autoscaling-logic).

+If the node count for your cluster reaches the maximum node count, new tasks might not run or get scheduled.
+Astronomer monitors maximum node count and is responsible for contacting your organization if it is reached.
+To check your cluster's current node count, contact [Astronomer Support](https://support.astronomer.io).